kyma-project/test-infra/docs/prow/prow-jobs-quick-start.md

       - pjName: <PROW JOB NAME>
       - pjName: ...
     ```
-    - For more details on how to use `pjtester`, see [this](https://github.com/kyma-project/test-infra/blob/main/development/tools/cmd/pjtester/README.md)
+    - For more details on how to use `pjtester`, read the [Prow Job tester](https://github.com/kyma-project/test-infra/blob/main/development/tools/cmd/pjtester/README.md) document.

 6. Create a pull request (PR) to the `test-infra` repository.